 Below is a short list of organizations that SPARK is currently partnering with to reduce childhood obesity in the United States.

 Click Here to view a complete list of all Academic/Professional Collaborations.

 Interested in becoming a SPARK partner?
 Click Here to submit a Partner request.

 The Society of Health and Physical Educators, doing business as SHAPE America, is headquartered in Reston, VA, 25 miles west of Washington, D.C.
 Its vision is “Healthy People – Physically Educated and Physically Active!”
 SHAPE America is the largest organization of professionals involved in physical education, physical activity, dance, school health and sport—all specialties related to achieving an active, healthy lifestyle.
 Its mission is to advance professional practice and promote research related to health and physical education, physical activity, dance and sport by providing its members with a comprehensive and coordinated array of resources, support and programs to help practitioners improve their skills to further the health and well-being of the American public.
 For more information, visit www.shapeamerica.org.

 Let's Move!
 Active Schools is a collaborative effort between the Alliance for a Healthier Generation, the Society of Health and Physical Educators and the President’s Council on Fitness, Sports and Nutrition to solve the problem of obesity.
 The joint initiative provides schools, parents, youth and communities with tips and resources for incorporating physical activity into any lifestyle to make it a priority.
 As a supporting organization, SPARK encourages schools and school districts to sign up for Let’s Move!
 Active Schools.
-Once you sign up, you’ll gain access to free and low-cost tools & resources to help get students moving to reach their greatest potential.
 For more information, visit www.letsmoveschools.org.